Sunlighter/KanaQuiz/README.md

 figured it was worth a try.

 This program requires a terminal with UTF-8 support so that you can actually *see* the kana.
 I have set up vncserver in Amazon Linux 2, and the kana display just fine in the MATE terminal.
+(You will need to have the Japanese fonts installed.)
 I have not tried this in Windows, but it *might* work in the more modern Windows terminal.

 You use it like this: